pierre-rouleau/pel/doc/pel-manual.rst

   when the files are viewed through an OS-based or browser-based PDF viewer.
   Firefox has one built-in.
 One can be installed on Google Chrome.
-  The hyperlinks are not active when the files are viewed through the Github PDF file rendering (for example, the `Github rendering of the Buffers PDF`_).
+  The hyperlinks are not active when the files are viewed through the Github PDF file rendering (for example, the `Github rendering of the Buffers PDF`_) which can also be viewed inside PEL's `doc/pdf github directory`_.

+.. _doc/pdf github directory: https://github.com/pierre-rouleau/pel/tree/master/doc/pdf

 - `Document Legend`_